SmilyOrg/tw5-monaco/README.md

 Supercharged code and text editor component using the excellent [Monaco Editor](https://microsoft.github.io/monaco-editor/) \- the editor that powers [Visual Studio Code](https://code.visualstudio.com/).

-The integration is very basic right now.
+The integration is somewhat basic right now.
 See below.

 Inspired by the [CodeMirror](#CodeMirror) plugin.
 Monaco Editor is licensed under MIT, copyright Microsoft.